tdwg/vocab/documentation-specification.md

 Each term entry should include the following items.

-**Term name** (required) - The term name is a human readable controlled value that represents the class, property, or concept described by the term definition.
+**Term name** (required) **[Note: Audubon Core uses "Label" rather than "Term name"]** - The term name is a human readable controlled value that represents the class, property, or concept described by the term definition.
 The term name is usually related to the meaning of the term, but users must not attempt to understand the meaning of the term by interpreting its name.
 Rather, the term definition should be consulted.
 If the term is borrowed from another vocabulary rather than defined by the parent standard, the term name should include a namespace abbreviation (QName) that is defined in the introduction of the vocabulary description.

 **Term IRI** (required) - The HTTP IRI that uniquely identifies the current term